lodeguns/Multi-omicSignals/phase_synchronization/between_org_upsets/readme.txt

+Between organisms phase synchronizations
-The files generated from the script have this structure:
+The files collected in the tar.gz present this structure:

 "upset_[Multi-omic Combination]_[KO_Level].pdf